 Each waiver has its own requirements and there is a lot of confusion and misconceptions about how they work.
 Our expert attorneys will assess your eligibility for the waivers needed to overcome your grounds of inadmissibility in order to obtain your visa and will be able to evaluate the strengths and weaknesses of your case to obtain your waiver.
 This will allow you to make informed choices about your future steps to achieving immigration status in the United States.

 If you may need a waiver of inadmissibility, then you should seek help from an experienced board certified attorney who has proven their qualifications to the State Bar in order to have that designation.
-Call us at (407) 674-6968 during office hours or email us at email@example.com and we will call you right back.
+Call us at (407) 674-6968 during office hours or fill out the online form provided on this page and we will call you right back.
 If you have an emergency after office hours please call us at (407) 925-2554 and we will contact you shortly.
 US Immigration Attorneys Suzanne E. Vazquez and Maud Poudat are Board Certified as experts in Immigration Law by the Florida bar.
 Based in Orlando, Fl.